adjust/ios_sdk/doc/migration.md

-## Migrate your Adjust SDK for iOS from v2.x to v3.0.0
+## Migrate your Adjust SDK for iOS to v3.0.0 from v2.1.x or 2.2.x

 We renamed the main class `AdjustIo` to `Adjust`.
 Follow these steps to update all Adjust SDK calls.